Core API Reference

 holder(String): The DID of the credential holder (required)id(String): Unique wallet identifier (optional, auto-generated if not provided)enableOrganization(): Enable collections, tags, and metadata featuresenablePresentation(): Enable presentation and selective disclosure support

-walletId: Unique wallet identifierholderDid: The holder’s DIDcapabilities: Available wallet features (organization, presentation, etc.)
+walletId: Unique wallet identifiercapabilities: Available wallet features (organization, presentation, etc.)- (and the holder DID if the wallet implements

 Wallet Options: